AdiBak/styletransfergame/README.md

 4️⃣ **Earn points based on your speed!**
 5️⃣ **Use the "?"
 Help button** anytime to pause and learn more.

-💡 **Hint:** Pay close attention to textures & colors to find the correct match!
+💡 **Hint:** Pay close attention to shape, texture & color to find the correct match!

 Your score is based on how quickly you guess correctly:
 - **< 10 seconds → +100 points**